prjctimg/huetiful/README.md

-// Here are using some of Culori's functions to demonstrate this example
+// Here we are using some of Culori's functions to demonstrate this example
 // we create an interpolation using black and white let f = interpolate(["black", "white"]);